magentabusiness/magentabusiness.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 ---
-layout: docwithnav
+layout: docwithnav-pe
 assignees:
 - ddiachenko
-title: Make battery powered Wi-Fi sensors with Cricket and ThingsBoard
+title: Make battery powered Wi-Fi sensors with Cricket and IoT Hub
-description: An example of ultra low-power Wi-Fi temperature sensor made with Cricket and integrated to ThingsBoard without writing any code
+description: An example of ultra low-power Wi-Fi temperature sensor made with Cricket and integrated to IoT Hub without writing any code
 hidetoc: "true"

 ---